Jesus: God planned marriage, not divorce

 More literally, James and John ask Jesus if they can sit at his right hand and his left hand when Jesus reaches his “glory.”
 They probably expected Jesus to become a king like David, who would drive out the enemies of the Jews and restore Israel as an independent nation.

 Divorce and remarriage was a politically charged controversial matter in the time of Jesus, because Herod Antipas, the ruler of Galilee, had divorced his wife so he could marry the ex-wife of his brother, Philip.
-The father of Herod’s ex-wife, a ruler himself, launched the war against Galilee.
+The father of Herod’s ex-wife, a ruler himself, launched a war against Galilee.
 A group of Pharisees tried to drag Jesus into the debate by asking him what he thought about divorce.
 He said, “No human should break up what God put together” (10:9).
 And he said that any divorced person who marries another “is committing adultery” (10:11).
 Since so many people got divorced then and get divorced now, how do you think we should interpret what Jesus said?
 Which idea below best represents what you think about this?

 - Jesus was referring to the divorce and remarriage of Herod Antipas I and his new wife.